SynopsisAs Chairman of Chard, you would expect Lawrence Chard to be an expert on the gold sovereign.

 It could be said that a specialist is somebody who thinks he knows all there is to know about a subject.
 An expert is somebody who knows he doesn't!

 There are limits!
 As provincial dealers, starting out in popular numismatics, we always took the view that we should generalise rather than specialise.
 It might sound like an oxymoron, but a generalist is one kind of specialist.
 English long cross silver pennies could be a lifetime study, as could Celtic coins, and any other sector of numismatics.
 We necessarily have to limit the amount of time we can devote to any specialised area of our trade.
-Some may think that this means we miss out on some aspects, but we would argue that by being interested in all branches and areas of numismatics, that we can test and savour the entire range, breadth and depth of the subject, and know there is even more out there to discover.
+Some may think that this means we miss out on some aspects.
+However, we would argue that by being interested in all branches and areas of numismatics, we can test and savour the entire range, breadth and depth of the subject.

 Who Knows More